Supermarket Shopping Tips

 What did you call me?
 I never thought I had so many names until I started working at a supermarket.
 I have been called so many different things it is unbelievable.
 I had people call me: honey, babes, kid, dude, son, sunny, etc. My real name is on my nametag!
 You do not have to call me these ridiculous things I'm not your son, your baby your kid or anything else I have a name and if you want to call me by something use my real name!
 How would you like if I said to you "would you like paper or plastic dude?" or "How are you doing babes?"
 I do not think you will like it and I know I don't so just use my name or nothing at all!

-Loading your groceries on to the belt: You can make your order go a lot faster if you load your items on the belt in the proper way.
+You can make your order go a lot faster if you load your items on the belt in the proper way.
 Here is a good way to load your items:

 • Put all the heavy things on the belt first.
 Big things like bags of dog food and any other things you do not want bag for hand to the cashier at the beginning of the order.
-This will make it easier for you also, since all the heavy things can go in the cart first and lessen the posibility of crushed items.
+This will make it easier for you also, since all the heavy things can go in the cart first and lessen the possibility of crushed items.

 • Put all perishables together and all produce together, especially if you want them in the same bag!!!